310 Division Street: Modernizing shelter services to address community need

 Community Liaison Committee

-The goals of the CLC are to:
+Goals of the CLC

 • Help successfully integrate 310 Division Street into the community.